statgen/locuszoom-api/docs/api.md

 ----- | -----------
 variant_format | Default variant format is EPACTS style, e.g. 'chr:pos_ref/alt'.
 Specify variant_format='colons' to get variants of the form 'chr:pos:ref:alt'.
 decompose | Decompose multiallelic variants into separate entries, one per every combination of REF/ALT alleles.
-This is a boolean parameter and can be turned on with any value, e.g. decompose=1 or decompose=true.
+This is a boolean parameter and can be turned on with any value, e.g. decompose=1 or decompose=true. build | Explicitly set the genome build for this endpoint.
+This affects how the recommended gene source is selected when no ID is present in the filter string.

 #### SORT